Law Firm in India

 • The management and control should be exercised in the PE in India.

-Once a PE of a foreign company is determined in India, then the business income (royalty fees, technical service fees, etc.) derived from the PE, which is attributable to India ,will be subject to taxation under the IT Act. i.e. the facts and circumstances will have to be considered to determine which of the income can be attributed to the PE operations in India.
-This is done by doing an analysis of the functions performed, assets utilized and risks assumed (FAR analysis).
+Once the PE of a foreign company is determined in India, then the business income (royalty fees, technical service fees, etc.) derived from the PE, which is attributable to India, will be subject to taxation under the IT Act. i.e. the facts and circumstances will have to be considered to determine which of the income can be attributed to the PE operations in India.
+This is done by analyzing the functions performed, assets utilized, and risks assumed (FAR analysis).
 Only the income attributed to India will be taxed in India.

-As it is a non-resident company, they will be subject to an income tax levied at 40%.
-Foreign Companies with a PE will have to also pay minimum alternate tax at 15%, under the IT Act.
+As it is a non-resident company, it will be subject to an income tax levied at 40%.
+Foreign Companies with a PE will have to also pay a minimum alternate tax of 15%, under the IT Act.

 If a foreign company does not have a PE: